-Awarded to one master's student in computer science; electrical and computer engineering; energy management; environmental technology; and cybersecurity (information, network, and computer security).
+Awarded to one master's student in computer science; electrical and computer engineering; energy management; environmental technology; and cybersecurity.

 The Gottlieb Koenig Achievement Award

 Presented to a graduating senior with a high academic average in mechanical engineering and a record of service to the college and/or the outside community.